-In the 2018-2019 academic year, 192 schools offered some type of biomathematics and bioinformatics program.
+In 2018-2019, 192 schools offered a biomathematics program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (1-2 years)||0||0|